 - Actively participate in individual and group therapy sessions

 - Voice any questions that may arise during treatment.
-The dedicated addiction treatment professionals at Discovery House Comprehensive Treatment Centers of Rhode Island are here to provide patients with the highest quality of care in order to increase the likelihood that lasting recovery will occur.
+The dedicated addiction treatment professionals at Rhode Island Comprehensive Treatment Centers are here to provide patients with the highest quality of care in order to increase the likelihood that lasting recovery will occur.

 The Side Effects of Suboxone